How the process of applying works

 Many NHS organisations will have agreements with local schools or colleges on work experience placements.
 Your teacher or careers adviser may be able to help you secure a placement.
 If you do not have any luck, don’t give up, there are other options available.

 It will help if you have an idea of what sort of career you’re interested in.
 That way the NHS organisation can find you a placement that suits you and where you’ll learn as much as possible.
-If you’re still unsure about what you want to do, talk to your teacher or careers adviser or take another look at our A-Z section of careers in the NHS.
+If you’re still unsure about what you want to do, talk to your teacher or careers adviser or take another look at our career mapper quiz or our A-Z section of careers in the NHS.
 Following your discussion with the trust, it is likely that they’ll send you an information pack and application form.

 Fill in the application form as fully as possible and check if there is a closing date.
 Some NHS trusts treat applications for work experience like job applications, so make sure you don't leave it too late.